 If you text us from a network that is not on this list there is a possibility that you may be charged for the messages and that they may appear on your bill.
 This applies to a very small minority of operators.
 If your mobile network is not listed here, please check with your mobile network operator directly.

-Our goal is to respond to every texter in under 5 minutes.
-During times of high volume, (e.g. at night or on high awareness days such as ‘World Mental Health Day’), wait times may be longer.
+We respond to everybody as soon as we can, but you may need to wait at busy times (e.g. at night or on high awareness days such as ‘World Mental Health Day’), when wait times may be longer.

 Yes, our system is only able to process 160 characters in one message.

 Given that we are a de-escalation, volunteer-driven organisation, we may not be able to provide you with the kind of service you might need, if you are looking for continuous regular support.
 We recommend that you speak with your local GP or if applicable your mental health support team.